 Blending archival footage and insightful interviews, a unique portrait of Vivienne emerges and her fascinating network of collaborators.

-The documentary is taking viewers on Vivienne’s journey, from a childhood in postwar Derbyshire to the runways of Paris and Milan, and to the designer responsible for creating many of the most distinctive looks of our times.
+The documentary takes viewers on Vivienne’s journey, from a childhood in postwar Derbyshire to the runways of Paris and Milan and to the designer responsible for creating many of the most distinctive looks of our times.

 A unique documentary exploring the intense passion and distinctive talent that make Dries Van Noten one of the most exquisite fashion designers in the world.

-For the first time ever, Dries Van Noten allows a filmmaker to accompany him in his creative process and rich home life, and his emblematic fashion shows that have become ‘cult-like events’ at the Parisian Fashion week.
+For the first time, Dries Van Noten allows a filmmaker to accompany him in his creative process, rich home life, and emblematic fashion shows that have become ‘cult-like events’ at the Parisian Fashion week.